groundf/c16/README.md

 # 04

-**Programming in Python from beginner to advanced level.**
+**A systematic way to learn Python from beginner to an advanced level.**

 ![language-Python](https://img.shields.io/badge/language-Python-blue.svg)

 The examples, and exercises in Python programming language [^1].

 [^1]: Originally written for personal needs but may be useful for other people.
 Python is easy to learn but not as easy as many people think and definitely not easy to master.